 The government agency administers the programs or writes the regulations that the organized interest depends on.
 For example, if the Pentagon doesn’t purchase a new submarine, the company that makes submarines loses business.
 If the Food and Drug Administration writes overly stringent safety regulations for new drugs, pharmaceutical companies are going to have difficulty bringing new drugs to market.
 Also, government agency programs can provide important benefits to the relevant congressional committee members.
 For example, if the Pentagon does build the submarine, that means creating many jobs in the districts those congressmen represent.
 Agriculture Department subsidies tend to benefit congressional agriculture committee constituents.

-Finally, the congressional committee is in a position to favorably nudge organized-interests’ legislation.
+Finally, the congressional committee is in a position to act favorably on legislation that benefits organized interests.
 If the committee decides to build the new submarine, the company that makes it will benefit.
 If the committee decides to fund subsidies for a certain crop, the crop growers will benefit.
 It also provides a budget and oversight to the government agency in question.
 If the committee were to reduce agency funding, the agency would lose power and prestige.